xiaoxingchen505/SOTA_Deep_Learning/README.md

-# SOA_Deep_Learning
+# SOTA_Deep_Learning
- Some summary of SOA in deep learning
+ Some reviews of SOTA in deep learning